-When you see fellow cyclists wearing a blue bandana, it signifies that they are members of the Bike MS Champions program.
-This program connects Bike MS cyclists to people who have MS. Some cyclists have the bandana signed by someone they know who has MS. However, many cyclists who participate don't personally know anyone who has MS. Creating relationships between cyclists and people with MS helps motivate, inspire, raise awareness, and communicate the importance of finding a cure.
+Bike MS Champions connects Bike MS cyclists to people living with MS. Many cyclists who ride in one of the MS Bike Rides, don't personally know anyone who has MS. Creating relationships between cyclists and people with MS helps motivate, inspire, raise awareness, and communicate the importance of finding a cure.